GChiender/Element_of_Art_Project/README.md

 - Use `scikit-learn` or `TensorFlow` to build a match-ranking model.
 - Collect a small set of mock internship data and student profiles to fine-tune the logic.
 - Optional: Use a lightweight chatbot framework (e.g., Rasa or LangChain) for interaction.

 ---

-## Summary
-My AI project is an AI-powered Internship Matching Assistant designed to help students find internships that truly match their technical skills, learning goals, and preferences.
-Using natural language processing and machine learning, the assistant analyzes both student profiles and internship descriptions to create intelligent matches.
-Inspired by my own experience navigating internships, this tool aims to make the process more personalized, fair, and effective for both students and companies.

----